dudarev/speechdown/docs/README.md

 # SpeechDown

-SpeechDown is a command line tool that transcribes audio files and organizes the results into structured Markdown files.
+CLI tool to transcribe your spoken audio notes into timestamped, multilingual Markdown-—offline, accurate, and feedback-driven.

 ## Features